 How to use comments & notifications in Datawrapper

-In Datawrapper, you can leave comments and reply to comments from team members in all the visualizations you share with them in your team.
+In Datawrapper, you can leave comments and reply to comments from team members in all the visualizations you share with them in your workspace.
 This article explains how.

 How to write and format a comment